callstackincubator/rock/packages/provider-github/README.md

-# @rnef/provider-github
+# @rock-js/provider-github

-GitHub Actions artifact storage provider for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem.
+GitHub Actions artifact storage provider for Rock.
+This package is part of the Rock ecosystem.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)